Topless protest disrupts opening of Barbie house in Berlin

 A male protester in a wig, pink shirt and shimmering skirt held a poster reading: “Do you like me now?”

-Christoph Rahofer, chief executive of Event Marketing Services, which organized the exhibition, similar to one that recently opened in Sunrise, Florida, said the Dreamhouse Experience was a positive thing.
+Christoph Rahofer, chief executive of Event Marketing Services, which organised the exhibition, similar to one that recently opened in Sunrise, Florida, said the Dreamhouse Experience was a positive thing.

 “It’s basically about playing, being amazed and discovering - there’s lots of hidden things to be found and it’s an interactive exhibition.”